ADHD symptoms and diagnosis

 Symptoms of ADHD

 Children with ADHD can have problems with inattention (being unable to concentrate), hyperactivity (always being ‘on the go’) and impulsivity (lack of self-control).
-When assessing ADHD, hyperactivity and impulsivity tend to be grouped together.
+ADHD symptoms often emerge gradually.

 ADHD symptoms